reown-com/appkit/ADDING_PROVIDERS.md

 # Adding a new provider

 Do you want to add your provider to Web3Connect?
 All logic for supported providers lives inside the `src/providers` directory.
-To add a new follow the following steps:
+To add a new follow the next steps:

 Let's call this example provider Firebox